adamgate/ML-Image-Gatherer/README.md

 # ML Image Gatherer
-A python CLI app that scrapes images from the web and prepares them for training an image classification machine learning algorithm.
+A python CLI app that scrapes images from the web and prepares them for training image classification machine learning algorithms.

+---

 ## Setup
 If you wish to run this yourself, follow the steps below: